17dev/structpdf/README.md

 ## Environment Setup

-**Critical:** You must create a `.env` file in your project root with your API keys.
-StruxPDF will not work without this file.
+**Critical:** You must create a `.env` file in your project root with your API keys. structPDF will not work without this file.

 ```bash
 # .env file (required in project root)